shwetam19/AI-Text-Tools/README.md

 # WordSmith 🛠️

 **WordSmith** is an AI-powered tool designed for efficient text processing.
-It provides features like text summarization, grammar correction, and spelling enhancement in an easy-to-use interface.
+It provides features like text summarization & grammar correction in an easy-to-use interface.
 Built using state-of-the-art machine learning models and frameworks,like Streamlit, Hugging Face Transformers, and Python.

 ## **Features**